 then the exodus, the occupation, the resistance, the deportation, the liberation, the duty of memory.
 The local history of the conflict such as the resisters, the foreigners,

-the deportees and the internment camp at Septfonds are discussed.
+the deportees and the Septfonds internment camp are discussed.

-The museum invites reflection on the capacity of man to want peace through temporary exhibitions, conferences, animations all
+The museum invites reflection on the ability of man to want peace through temporary exhibitions, conferences, animations all

 public and school, projections, guided tours.
-It is a place of discovery, exchange, witness, education for generations
+It is a place of discovery, exchange, testimony, education for generations

 present and future.